-COMPANY MANY is an arts organisation dedicated to multi-art-form presentation – facilitating multiple artistic voices at once.
+COMPANY MANY - an artist collective dedicated to multi-art-form presentation – facilitating multiple artistic voices at once.
+We have bases in Glasgow, Birmingham and London and we have made works across the UK.
 We love big groups of people, balancing voices, showcasing seldom seen talent and giving voice to the overlooked...
 We sometimes facilitate projects over long periods of time, sometimes over short rehearsal periods – whatever incubation period suits the inquiry.
 We are not afraid of difficult and controversial topics or non-traditional theatrical forms – but our aim is always to engage and challenge our audience in warm creative environments.

 COMPANY MANY was formed in early 2017 by theatre makers Drew Taylor, Lucy Wild and Stephanie Katie Hunter.
 It was formed from a need to facilitate the theatre productions of all core artists, creating a context for their future collaboration, and more specifically to create an environment to promote other unapologetically multi-art-form artists.